EdgeNet-project/edgenet-legacy-2024/docs/tutorials/node_contribution.md

 You will use [``kubectl``](https://kubernetes.io/docs/reference/kubectl/overview/), the [Kubernetes](https://kubernetes.io/) command-line interface.

 You will most likely have used ``kubectl`` to create your EdgeNet user account to begin with.
-If you need to install it again, please see the releavant [Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
+If you need to install the tool again, please see the relevant [Kubernetes documentation](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 You will also have received a user-specific kubeconfig file when you created your EdgeNet user account.
 You will authenticate with this kubeconfig file when you make a node contribution.
 In what follows, we will assume that it is saved in your working directory on your system as ``./edgenet-kubeconfig.cfg``.
 If it is elsewhere, please be sure to modify the commands accordingly.